amitashukla/w4111.github.io/index.md

 #### Recent Announcements

+* (10/15) Updated lecture 4 and 5 slides to clarify primary key for weak entity translation.
 * (10/11) There are TWO Exam locations!!
   * 501 NWC if the last digit of your UNI is 1,2,3,4, or 5.
   * Pupin 329 if the last digit of your UNI is 6, 7, 8, or 9